-The T-bar suspension system
+The T- bar suspension system

 This A-shaped suspension system allows pilot and passenger to be suspended with a little distance between them.
-An approximately 32 cm long aluminium rod sewn into the webbing ensures a comfortable and tire-free position for both, even for longer flights.
+An aluminium rod sewn into the webbing ensures a comfortable and tire-free position for both, even for longer flights.